ParyaniSagar/MiniProject-STEPin/1_Requirements/Readme.md

 ## Who:
 **Who are the stakeholders ?**

-    1. Any person or a member of the STEPin program willing to take up the quiz and find out if he is GENESIS ready.
+    1. Any person or a member of the STEPin program willing to take up the quiz and find out if he/she is GENESIS ready.
     2. The quiz is based on general concepts and not specific to any particular domain.

 ## What: